ichbinjon/jonmendoza.com/src/blog/posts/fixing-30-second-search-query.md

 First time I ran a query after flipping this on: under a second.

 I didn't trust it.
 Ran it again.
-Pulled up a few documents from the results to make sure they were actually documents I should have access to.
-Half expecting to find something leaked from a team I'd never heard of.
+Pulled up a few documents from the results to verify access controls were working correctly.
 Everything checked out.
 It was actually working.

 30 seconds down to under one.